Meall Chuaich from the estate track to the west

 The bothy below Meall Chuaich

-Immediately north of the laybys, on the east side of the A9 is a gate, a sign-board and the start of a track going uphill.
-A path is being gradually worn heading from layby 94 to this gate, keeping walkers off the A9.
+Immediately north of the lay-bys, on the east side of the A9 is a gate, a sign-board and the start of a track aiming uphill.
+A path is being gradually worn along the verge heading from layby 94 to this gate, saving walkers from walking too close to the A9.

 3. Meall Chuaich